+Distinguishing Between Multiplications.
+The above process of selecting x given an odd 4-bit integer u allows an attacker to distinguish between multiplications by g_u and multiplications by $g{u'}$ for all $u' \neq u$ during the main loop of MOD_EXP(x, d, p).
+Indeed, note that by the code of Algorithm 1 we have that $g_u = x^u \mod p = y$, which is a number containing many zero limbs.
 Conversely, for any $u' \neq u$ we have that $g{u'} = x^{u'} \mod p$ is a number containing few (if any) zero limbs.
 The number of zero limbs in the second operand of the multiplication can be detected via side channels, as observed by [GST14, GPT14] and summarized in Section 2.4.
-Thus, by observing the leakage of the multiplication routine, it is possible to distinguish the multiplications by g_u in line 25 of Algorithm 1 from multiplications by $g{u'}$ where $u' \neq u$.
+Thus, by observing the leakage of the multiplication routine, it is possible to distinguish the multiplications by g_u in line 29 of Algorithm 1 from multiplications by $g{u'}$ where $u' \neq u$.

 The above allows the attacker to distinguish between multiplications by g_u and multiplications by $g{u'}$ for all $u' \neq u$ during MOD_EXP(x,d,p).
-In order to determine the SM-locations of g_u , it remains for the attacker to distinguish the multiplications by g_u from the squarings performed in lines 21 and 28.
-GnuPG implements the squaring in lines 21 and 28 using the same multiplication code used for line 25.4 Thus, the attacker cannot immediately distinguish between the leakage produced by the squaring operations and the leakage produced by multiplication operations where the second operand is $g{u'}$ for some $u' \neq u$.
+In order to determine the SM-locations of g_u , it remains for the attacker to distinguish the multiplications by g_u from the squarings performed in lines 25 and 32.
+GnuPG implements the squaring in lines 25 and 32 using the same multiplication code used for line 29 (this is a countermeasure to the attack of [YF14]).
+Thus, the attacker cannot immediately distinguish between the leakage produced by the squaring operations and the leakage produced by multiplication operations where the second operand is $g{u'}$ for some $u' \neq u$.
 However, in the case of squaring, the argument a supplied to the multiplication routine is a random-looking intermediate value, which is unlikely to contain any zero limbs.
 Thus, the squaring operations will produce similar leakage to that produced by multiplications by $g{u'}$ for some $u' \neq u$.
-Thus, while at this point the attacker cannot distinguish between multiplications by $g{u'}$ for some $u' \neq u$.
-Thus, while at this point the attacker cannot distinguish between multiplications by $g{u'}$ ($u' \neq u$) and squaring operations, he can nonetheless determine the SM-locations of g_u .
+So the attacker cannot yet distinguish between multiplications by $g{u'}$ ($u' \neq u$) and squaring operations, he can nonetheless determine the SM-locations of g_u .

 Key Extraction.
-Applying this method to every possible table index u (since u is an odd 4-bit number, only 8 possible values of u exist), the attacker learns the SM-locations of multiplications performed in line 25.
+Applying this method to every possible table index u (since u is an odd 4-bit number, only 8 possible values of u exist), the attacker learns the SM-locations of multiplications performed in line 29.
 Moreover, since each ciphertext corresponds to only a single table index u, the attacker also learns the value of u used during these multiplications.
-All that remains for the attacker to learn in order to recover the secret exponent is the SM-locations of the squaring operations performed by lines 21 and 28 of Algorithm 1.
-However, since at this point the SM-locations of all multiplication operations have been identified, any remaining location corresponds to a squaring operation performed by lines 21 and 28.
-Therefore, the attacker has learned the entire SM-sequence performed by Algorithm 1 and moreover obtained, for each multiplication performed by line 25, the corresponding value of the table index u, thus allowing him to recover the secret exponent.
+All that remains for the attacker to learn in order to recover the secret exponent is the SM-locations of the squaring operations performed by lines 25 and 32 of Algorithm 1.
+However, since at this point the SM-locations of all multiplication operations have been identified, any remaining location corresponds to a squaring operation performed by lines 25 and 32.
+Therefore, the attacker has learned the entire SM-sequence performed by Algorithm 1 and moreover obtained, for each multiplication performed by line 29, the corresponding value of the table index u, thus allowing him to recover the secret exponent.